sstrohkorb/olin_course_prediction/README.md

 ## 5 Models

-To gauge how effective our predictions are, we run through the predictions for 5 different models, each having different amounts of feature input data:
+To gauge how effective our predictions are, we run through the predictionson 20 different coures offered consistantly at Olin for 5 different models , each having different amounts of feature input data:

   - Baseline Predicted Enrollment: No features, trains on past enrollment trends